takefumi-yoshii/redux-aggregate/examples/with-babel/README.md

 import { createStore, combineReducers } from 'redux' import { composeWithDevTools } from 'redux-devtools-extension'
 import { createAggregate } from 'redux-aggregate'
-import { S, M } from './models/counter'
+import { CounterST, CounterMT } from './models/counter'

 // ______________________________________________________